sourceduty/AI/README.md

 The design of MSMs allows them to adapt their behavior to align with the unique characteristics of the machines they are deployed on.
 This customization results in improved accuracy, speed, and overall performance in tasks.
 Such specialization is especially valuable in environments where hardware constraints or requirements necessitate finely tuned models to achieve the best possible outcomes.

+Examples of machines where MSMs are commonly applied include GPUs, FPGAs, and TPUs, which are used extensively in high-performance computing and machine learning tasks.
+For instance, an MSM designed for NVIDIA GPUs leverages CUDA cores and memory hierarchy to maximize parallelism and computational efficiency.
+Similarly, for FPGAs, MSMs are optimized to exploit the reconfigurable logic and pipelined data flow, enabling low-latency processing for applications like real-time signal processing or edge computing.
+In TPUs, MSMs are tailored to make use of tensor cores and matrix multiplication units, ensuring efficient execution of deep learning workloads.
+Beyond these, MSMs are also used in specialized hardware like autonomous vehicle processors, where models are fine-tuned to work seamlessly with the hardware's sensor fusion and decision-making units.

 #
 ### Cheap Homebrewed Machine-Coded AI Model Concept